 Eight years ago, Dublin took on Meath in the Leinster minor final at Croke Park.

 Their starting XV featured eight players who would go on to win senior All-Irelands: Robbie McDaid, Eric Lowndes, John Small, Jack McCaffrey, Emmet Ó Conghaile, Cormac Costello, Paul Mannion and Ciaran Kilkenny.
-Shane Carthy, David Byrne and Niall Scully were among the subs that year.
+Shane Carthy, David Byrne, Niall Scully and Conor McHugh were also on the panel that year.

 Though they did not win the All-Ireland, in hindsight that Dublin side will go down as one of the greatest minor teams ever.